 State Certifications: Certified Alcohol and Drug Counselor and Certified Gambling Addiction Counselor in the state of Nebraska.
 Both were allowed to lapse.

 State Licensure: Licensed Professional Counselor (LPC) in Oregon [lapsed mid-2018]; previously Licensed Independent Mental Health Practitioner (LIMHP) in Nebraska; previously Licensed Mental Health Counselor (LMHC) in Iowa.

 Community Service: One of the founders of the Francis House, Siena House, and Stephen Center homeless facilities still in operation in Nebraska.
 He also developed a community free-yoga program from one class and thirty-two members to over 4,600 members and more than a dozen free yoga classes.
-Link for FitzMaurice’s yoga class format.
+FitzMaurice’s yoga-class format.

 Charity Organizations: FitzMaurice used to be a proud supporter of several charities that he now no longer believes are respectable or worthy charities.
 AmnestyInternational, Uman Rights Watch (HRW), ILO, LawyersCommittee.org, OHCHR.org, and the UN are too busy persecuting Israel for defending against the known terrorist group Hamas to care about or to help people suffering from Islamist regimes.
 Someone explain to them that triage requires focusing on the worst doing the worst, not donations or political-correct agendas.
 Someone help them face the fact that Christians are the number one persecuted group around the world.